Richard-W/neutron/README.md

 Info
 ----

 This project was hosted on github.
-However as of now github is only used an a mirror.
+However as of now github is only used as a mirror.
 The main repository is https://git.metanoise.net/neutron